- Publications and resources

 - Flying closer than 30 metres - what you need to know when flying close to people.

-- Restricted airspace permissions and approvals – get approval to fly within restricted airspace, near aerodromes and extended and beyond visual line-of-sight and outside of other drone safety rules.
+- Additional permissions and approvals – get approval to fly within restricted airspace, near aerodromes and extended and beyond visual line-of-sight and outside of other drone safety rules.

 - Flying at night – everything you need to know about flying at night.